 Remember, you are not “slowing down your metabolism” by skipping breakfast.
 Ignore what you’ve heard about in studies showing improved weight loss in breakfast eaters.
 Most of these studies are terribly designed with confounding factors and many are financed by breakfast cereal companies.
 Eating breakfast 7 days a week is an unnatural habit created by big food corporations.
 If you eat a healthy breakfast and enjoy great health and a normal body composition, then no need to skip.
 If you are struggling with your weight and overall health and don’t feel hungry in the morning, forcing food into your mouth in an effort to help with weight loss may not be a rational solution.
 Read this NPR article for more information.

 When you do eat, eat nutrient dense foods with lots of vegetables, proteins and healthy fats.
 With the cold weather now, I drink all types of herbal teas during my fasting periods to stay hydrated.
 I’ll add a pinch of cinnamon, fresh mint leaves and/or a small dollop of extra virgin coconut oil.
 This is acceptable during the fasting period.

 If “fasting” turns you off, just call it “breakfast skipping.”
 Get to bed earlier so you produce more growth hormone through the night while leveraging sleeping time as fasting time.
 Going to bed later (after 10p) means more time to get the late night munchies and also less growth hormone production.

-Make occasional periods of fasting a goal for 2017 and pay attention to the impact it has on your energy, body composition, ability to focus, your blood glucose or whatever health goals you follow.
+Make occasional periods of fasting a goal and pay attention to the impact it has on your energy, body composition, ability to focus, your blood glucose or whatever health goals you follow.